ahmed23ayman/CultureQuest-1/replit.md

-# Calculator App
+# Multi-App Platform

 ## Overview

-This is a full-stack calculator application built with React frontend and Express backend.
-The app features a modern, responsive calculator interface with comprehensive mathematical operations and error handling.
+This is a full-stack multi-application platform built with React frontend and Express backend.
+The platform includes a secure authentication system and currently hosts two applications:

+1. **Calculator App** - A modern, responsive calculator with comprehensive mathematical operations
+2. **Secure Vault** - A secure file storage system for images and videos with user authentication

+The platform features a unified authentication system, modern UI design, and secure file handling capabilities.

 ## User Preferences